When I was a little girl, I loved going to the bakery to help pick out cookies when we were hosting a special occasion at our home.

 Weddings, birthdays, anniversaries – any of these fun occasions will surely be memorable, especially with the sweet help of these buttery, crispy treats!

-While the creamy chocolate provides a perfect contrast, you can definitely serve them on their own without this extra ingredient.
+While the dreamy chocolate provides a perfect decadent contrast, you can definitely serve them on their own without this indulgent extra ingredient.

 This might be the case if your chocolate seizes on you!
 But we can help fix this melting mishap.

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
+Originally published on August 18, 2017.
+Last updated on October 23, 2023.
 With additional writing and editing by Nikki Cervone.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.